-In PY 2022, the City of Rochester plans to continue to participate actively with the Home for All homeless coalition and the New Hampshire Balance of State Continuum of Care.
+In PY 2023, the City of Rochester plans to continue to participate actively with the New Hampshire Balance of State Continuum of Care.
 This will include attendance by the Community Development Coordinator at all relevant meetings with regional homeless services providers, the City of Rochester's welfare officer, and other key officials and stakeholders to coordinate on serving the City's homeless population.